 “And there’s nothing illegal about what he’s doing, is there,” Beth stated.
 “Well, I’ve discussed this situation with the D.A. and he agrees that we should take him to trial.”

 “I have a recommendation, Beth.
 Give him fair warning that’s what you and the D.A. have decided, and tell him he has one day to decide to accept the plea bargain or go to trial.
 I think he’ll capitulate.
-That will save you the cost of a trial and for him it will eliminate the possibility that he’ll be found not guilty of a felony charge, or that the judge will reduce the charge to a misdemeanor and stipulate higher penalties.”
+That will save you the cost of a trial.
+For him it will eliminate the possibility that he’ll be found guilty of a felony charge, or the possibility that the judge might retain the misdemeanor charge but stipulate higher penalties.”

 “How about I give him until five p.m. today?
 I don’t want this running over the weekend.
 That will give them too much time to come up with a different strategy.”

 “Good point.
 I forgot that today is Friday.
 But how about you go with four p.m. instead of five?
-That way you don’t have to work late on a Friday.”
+That way you won’t have to work late on a Friday.”

 Beth laughed.
 “You’re as sneaky as me, Michael.
 That’s probably why we get along so well.”